Skip to Content

 Hōlei Sea Arch

-Without a doubt, the Mauna Loa Macadamia Nut Farm and Factory is a crowd-pleaser.
+Without a doubt, the Mauna Loa Macadamia Nut Farm and Factory is a crowd-pleaser with its complimentary samples.
 Driving up to the factory, travelers can view avocado trees and thousands of nut trees planted in manicured rows.

 Nawiliwili